yash251/substreams/docs/new/how-to-guides/sinks/subgraph/graph-out.md

-If you want to include the extractions logic in Substreams to benefit from the paralellization engine, you can use the **EntityChanges** model.
+If you want to include the extractions logic in Substreams to benefit from the parallelization engine, you can use the **EntityChanges** model.

 Essentially, this means that you will create a `graph_out` module in Substreams, which will emit an **EntityChanges** structure representing the subgraph entities.